inex/ixp-manager-docs-md/docs/usage/switches.md

 ## Automated Polling / SNMP Updates

-Swicth and switch port information in the database can go stale very quickly.
+Switch and switch port information in the database can go stale very quickly.
 As such, IXP Manager will poll switches using SNMP routinely.
 This needs to be set-up using an hourly crob job such as the following:

 ```
 10 * * * *    www-data    /srv/ixpmanager/artisan switch:snmp-poll -q